kan-ish/Anthropic_API_pilot/task2/journal.md

+* Here is the documentation of my progress as I developed this project from scratch.
+* The term Iteration is loosely defined here.
+These are points in the duration of development of this project that I felt enough progress had been made that warrants some documentation.

 ### Iteration 1 - pilot
 Same thing as task 1, although I am now using the `tools` top level parameter to define all my tools.
 This is better when defining multiple tools as Claude will be able to choose between tools better when I specify the `tool-choice` to `auto`/`any` parameter later.
 It is also more readable as my sytem prompt won't get cluttered.